yacinebenchehida/Ithominii_convergence/Genotype_maps/README.md

 # Genotype maps

-This folder contains all the scripts used to perform the GWAS analyses (GEMMA.sh).
-The GWAS were performed with the GEMMA software.
+This folder contains all the scripts used to generate the genotype maps (Extended Data Fig. 3-9,11-13,15)

 ## 0) Prepare the data for the analysis